CIPHER0930/MTN-CAMEROON-Hacking-Tool-SIM-SWAP-And-Fund-s-transfer-/README.md

 The script provided sends a request to the API from the ARP address 192.168.8.1.
 This means that the request will be sent from the router or modem that is connected to the internet.

 If you are running the script on your computer, you will need to make sure that your computer is connected to the same WiFi network as the router or modem.
-You can do this by opening a web browser and navigating to a website.
-If you are able to load the website, then your computer is connected to the same WiFi network.
+You can do this by opening a web browser and navigating to a website(http://192.168.8.1/api/ussd/send).
+If you are able to load the website(http://192.168.8.1/api/ussd/send), then your computer is connected to the same WiFi network.

 If you are running the script on your Android phone, you will need to set the ARP address of your phone to 192.168.8.1.
 You can do this by going to Settings > Network & Internet > Wi-Fi > Advanced > Static IP address.
 In the Static IP address section, enter 192.168.8.1 for the IP address and 255.255.255.0 for the subnet mask.